How Hackers Can Easily Steal Your Passwords

 Opera: Press the menu button top left > Settings > Privacy and Security > Passwords > Manage saved passwords.

 You've undoubtedly got hundreds of account details to remember!
-If you still wish to keep track of your sign in details, we recommend using a password manager like LastPass or Keeper.
+If you still wish to keep track of your sign in details, we recommend using a password manager.

 A password manager saves your passwords in the cloud rather than on your computer.
 It does this by asking you to input a master password, which is then used to access all of your other passwords.
 This means that if hackers were to gain access to your vault, they would be unable to get into your accounts without knowing the master password which is saved on secure servers, so hackers would have to access the password manager servers to steal your password.